 *Note: I found my agent through #DVPit!

-This program is similar to Pitch Wars in that YA or MG writers may submit their works to a mentor.
-If they are selected, begin a mentorship to help them workshop and get their work ready for querying.
-There is no agent showcase at the end of AMM, but the big pro is that there’s no time limit; it’s an amazing way to make a writer friend and find a mentor.
+This mentorship program allows YA or MG writers to submit their works to a potential mentor.
+If they are selected, then then begin a mentorship to help them workshop and get their work ready for querying.
+There is no agent showcase at the end of AMM, but the big pro is that there’s no time limit on the mentorship; it’s an amazing way to make a writer friend and find a mentor.